-Does your toddler creep off on his own into a corner or closet now and then, only to reappear with that telltale odor coming from his diaper?
-This isn’t a stage every toddler goes through, but it’s also a fairly common stop along the journey that starts out with changing tiny, newborn diapers, and ends a few years down the road, with your little one going into the bathroom without you, closing the door, using the toilet, wiping themselves, and then washing his hands before coming back out.
+Does your toddler creep off on her own into a corner or closet now and then, only to reappear with that telltale odor coming from her diaper?
+This isn’t a stage every toddler goes through, but it’s also a fairly common stop along the journey that starts out with changing tiny, newborn diapers, and ends a few years down the road, with your little one going into the bathroom without you, closing the door, using the toilet, wiping themselves, and then washing her hands before coming back out.

 What hiding while pooping means for potty training